synsense/sinabs/README.md

 ```
 Checkout our quick instructional on how to create a project based on `sinabs` within a virtual environment using [pyenv+pipenv](https://sinabs.ai/howto/python_pyenv_pipenv.html)

-If you want to develop or have access to source code of sinabs, download the package from the git repository:
+If you want to develop or have access to source code of `sinabs`, download the package from the git repository:

 ```
 $ cd <to/your/software/folder>